gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] add additional user-fill parameters types for each force, separately from but integreted into the sim spec [x] make these userfill parameters easy to fill in, for name awareness of each paremter
-      by having a function of the same name fxn(; param, param, param, defaultparam=1)
+      by having a function of the same name fxn(; param, param, param, defaultparam=1) [] wwhere user information is important, use the functions that instantiate the sim specs and collection specs. this gets rid of redundant declaration of the data precision in Collector and SimSpec, and allows structs to infer additional information based on other things the user input, like if single precision, then morton encode to 32 bits.

 ### Version 0.00.4 - feature extensions